9 Rules to Develop a Successful Learning and Development Strategy in 2024

 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

-The benefits of a well-crafted L&D Strategy
+The Benefits of a Well-crafted L&D Strategy

 1. Attracting talents

-1. Keep employees engaged and motivated
+2. Keep employees engaged and motivated

 The most effective method to keep employees engaged is to bring them opportunities to learn and acquire new skills.
 According to HBR, happiness is connected to lifelong learning.
-Highly engaged individuals are more likely to be excited by the new chances at work and content with their current company when challenged and given the abilities to advance and flourish in their chosen profession.
+Highly engaged individuals are more likely to be excited by the new chances at work and content with their current company when challenged and given the ability to advance and flourish in their chosen profession.

-1. Revolutionizing the company brand
+3. Revolutionizing the company brand

-Based on Linkedin’s research on SMB Employer Brand Landscape, 72% of job seekers evaluate the employer’s brand before deciding to apply for a company.
+Based on LinkedIn’s research on SMB Employer Brand Landscape, 72% of job seekers evaluate the employer’s brand before deciding to apply for a company.
 Investments in learning and development can help improve a company’s brand and reputation as an “employer of choice.”
 Employers must fight harder for a dwindling talent pool as substantial portions of the workforce prepare to retire.
 To accomplish this, they must use an employer value proposition to openly explain their brand strength.

-1. Developing a knowledge-sharing system:
+4. Developing a knowledge-sharing system

-1. Boosting capabilities
+5. Boosting capabilities

 To maintain its worth, human capital requires constant investments in learning and development.
 When information gets obsolete or forgotten – which is happening more frequently these days – the value of human capital drops, and fresh learning and relevant job experiences are required to compensate.
 Companies that invest in the next generation of leaders receive a significant return on their investment.

-1. Keeping up with changes
+6. Keeping up with changes

 Firms constantly experience change management, and an L&D strategy helps organizations to establish effective and easy-to-implement reskilling programs, resulting in a flexible workplace.